tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/操作指南/监控告警/配置告警_intl_en.md

 3. Click **Create** on the trigger template page.
 4. On the template creation page, configure the policy type.
    - **Policy Type**: select **CKafka**.
-   - **A preset trigger conditions**: select this option and the system recommended alarm policy will be displayed.
+   - **Apply preset trigger conditions**: select this option and the system recommended alarm policy will be displayed.
 5. After confirming that everything is correct, click **Save**.
     ![](https://main.qcloudimg.com/raw/df3e52dff6035c3870ce442d028a4dd6.png)
 6. Return to alarm policy creation page and click **Refresh**.
 The alarm policy template just configured will be displayed.